-Building an email list is one of the most important things you can do when preparing for your Kickstarter launch.
+Building an email list is one of the most important things you can do when preparing for your crowdfunding campaign’s launch.
 The people on this list will be the ones who show up to support you early on, helping you set the pace for the rest of your campaign.
 If you’ve already started building your crowdfunding email list — or just aren’t sure how to get started — you’ve probably realized that it isn’t easy.
 This work takes time, persistence, and creativity, which is why you must approach the email list-building process in a strategic way.

-As you’re developing your product and preparing your campaign, you should be building your email list.
-To make the most of your time and ensure that you have an email list that will help you get funded, you’ll need to optimize and refine your strategy as you go.
-Here are a few ways to maximize your efforts, so you can launch with confidence, knowing that you’ll have a community ready to back your project on day one.
+To make the most of your efforts, you’ll need to optimize and refine your strategy as you go.
+Here are a few ways to maximize your list-building activities so you can launch with confidence, knowing that you’ll have a community ready to back your project on day one.

 • Where am I getting the most sign-ups from?